 However, there is another way of looking at it.
 Not every pro user is going to be doing graphics intensive work.
 Some professional users are looking for a machine to run business applications on.
 And those don’t tend to be graphics intensive apps.

-But what about the creative pro users who don’t want to lug about a 15-inch laptop?
+But what about the creative pro users who don’t want to lug around a 15-inch laptop?
 Where Apple is offering a solution for business users who would prefer a 15-inch model in the form of the old 2015 15-inch MacBook Pro (which features an older Broadwell processor) we just think the 13-inch MacBook Pro just doesn’t get pro enough.

 When you consider that the 13-inch MacBook Pro, topping out at almost £2,000 - which is certainly a pro price - lacks the pro graphics card option, we question whether it deserves to be called Pro.